rexflores/rexflores/README.md

 - 🛠️ Problem Solver: Enjoys tackling challenging problems and finding efficient solutions.
 - 🤝 Collaborative Contributor: Enjoy engaging with fellow developers and contributing to the tech community.
 - ⚙️ Tech Enthusiast: Excited about the latest trends in technology and development.
-- 🌱 Interests: Network Design, Mobile App Development, Database Management Systems, and Internet of Things
+- 🌱 Interests: Network Design, Mobile App Development, Web Development, Database Management Systems, and Internet of Things.

 ## 🎧 Spotify Playing: